Easy Wainscoting - The Finished Product

 Honestly, if you don’t know what style you’d like, doing a search on Pinterest is a great way to find out what choices you have.

-Of course if you like the layout and moldings we used, feel free to copy what we did. 🙂
+Of course if you like the wainscoting layout and moldings we used, feel free to copy what we did. 🙂

-Here are a few that we liked:
+Here are a few wainscoting designs that we liked:

 This is the pin that inspired our flavor of wainscoting design.
 We loved how it looked and loved the second horizontal molding between the boxes or frames and the chair molding.